odoo/documentation/content/applications/hr/payroll/contracts.rst

 Contracts
 =========

-Every employee in Odoo is required to have a contract to be paid.
-A contract outlines the terms of an employee's job position, compensation, working hours, and any other details specific to their role.
+Every employee in Odoo is required to have a contract in order to be paid.
+A contract outlines the terms of an employee's position, their compensation, working hours, and any other details about their position.

 .. important::
    Contract documents (PDFs) are uploaded and organized using the *Documents* application, and are